Did you know that the average cost of a funeral today can be over $10,000?

-For most of us, this is a huge chunk of change.
+For most of us in this economy, it is a huge chunk of change.

 So do you actually need to spend this type of money to have a beautiful send off?